wordofwarning/wordofwarning.org/archive/2012-emergency/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Emergency 2012" # the name of the artist or company
-show: "Micro-festival marathon." # the name of the show
+show: # the name of the show

 ---
 ####Saturday 13 October 2012, 12noon-10pm